 Preston is a very small city located in the state of Minnesota.
 With a population of 1,320 people and just one neighborhood, Preston is the 376th largest community in Minnesota.
-Preston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Preston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Preston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Preston is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Preston who work in office and administrative support (14.12%), management occupations (9.14%), and sales jobs (8.47%).